 Trading on the NYSE

-Any trader who wishes to invest in a company registered on the NYSE can purchase or sell stocks via the internet through exchange companies.
+Any trader who wishes to invest in a company registered on the NYSE can purchase or sell stocks via the Internet through exchange companies.
 All trading on the trading floor takes place through Designated Market Makers and floor brokers, and bells for closing and opening are rung at the end and beginning of the trading day.
-The New York Stock Exchange’s trading hours are between 9.30 am and 4 pm ET on Monday to Friday, and many celebrities and well known CEOs have had the honour of ringing the bell.
-All trading is entirely automated, although some occasional high priced stocks are excluded from this.
+The NYSE’s trading hours are between 9.30 am and 4 pm ET on Monday to Friday, and many celebrities and well-known CEOs have had the honour of ringing the bell.
+All trading is entirely automated, although some occasional high-priced stocks are excluded from this.
 Manual trades take about 9 seconds to complete, while electronic ones take under a second.
-There are 5 regulated markets held by the NYSE.
-These include:
+There are five regulated markets held by the NYSE.
+These include

 - The New York Stock Exchange

-There are both medium sized and large companies listed on the NYSE, and small companies can find their listing on the NYSE MKT.
-There is a choice of major asset classes to invest in on the NYSE including options, equities, bonds and exchange traded funds.
-The NYSE also houses a number of indices, with the best known being the Dow Jones Industrial Average.
+There are both medium-sized and large companies listed on the NYSE, and small companies can find their listing on the NYSE MKT.
+There is a choice of major asset classes to invest in on the NYSE, including options, equities, bonds and exchange-traded funds.
+The NYSE also houses a number of indices, the best known of which is the Dow Jones Industrial Average.
 The others include the S&P 500, the NYSE US 100 Index, the NYSE Composite and the NASDAQ Composite.

 Companies Listed on the New York Stock Exchange

-The New York Stock Exchange is, at the present time, the largest IPO provider in the world, with about a fifth of all the industries being represented being financials, such as insurance and trusts companies.
-Other important industries that are covered by the NYSE include telecommunications, technology, healthcare, oil and gas, and consumer goods and services.
-Some of the best known corporates that list on the exchange include:
+The NYSE is, at the present time, the largest IPO provider in the world, with about a fifth of all the industries represented being financials, such as insurance and trusts companies.
+Other important industries covered by the NYSE include telecommunications, technology, healthcare, oil and gas, and consumer goods and services.
+Some of the best-known corporates that list on the exchange include

 - Ford Motor Company